 Balance Builder #2: Ditch the Multitasking Mindset

 As a self-professed master multi-tasker, this one hurts a little.
 But research shows that switching between activities or trying to do multiple things at once doesn’t work.
 If we don’t give a task concentrated focus, we make more mistakes and take more time to finish.
 Boo.
 The Cleveland Clinic reports that only 2.5% of people can multitask effectively.
 That 2.5%, my friends, very likely does not include you or me.
-A science fair project at my sons’ school last year even proved (Cleveland Clinic backs this one up, too) that even listening to music negatively impacts studying, homework and learning.
+A science fair project at my sons’ school last year even proved (Cleveland Clinic backs this one up, too) that just listening to music negatively impacts studying, homework and learning.

 But HOW do I stop multitasking?